adamrutter/hugo-boilerplate/content/sections/home/section-00.md

 title: "Section 00"
 ---

-This is a homepage content section template.
+This is a homepage content section.